Recommended equipment for lecture capture using Replay

 - Remote pan-tilt-zoom (PTZ) camera.
-We recommend the Panasonic AW-HE40 (approx. £2500) which comes with either a HDMI or an SDI connection, and a 20x zoom lens.
-This is a more expensive option than an IP camera because of the PTZ functionality, whereby the angle and focal length of the lens can be adjusted.
-A good option for very large lecture theatres.
-However, in most instances, we have discovered that a fixed network IP camera is more than sufficient, as once the camera has been installed and the frame has been set, the camera is rarely adjusted.
+We recommend either the Panasonic AW-HE38 (approx. £2500, HDMI & IP) or AW-UE70 (approx £4000, HDMI or SDI, & IP).
+This is a more expensive option than an Axis camera because of the PTZ functionality, whereby the angle and focal length of the lens can be adjusted.
+The quality is also higher than Axis cameras.
+A good option for large teaching spaces.

 If using a camera, we recommend connecting it to an additional Windows PC of the minimum spec (possibly at the back of the room), and to use the Panopto remote recorder instead of the manual recorder.
 The remote recorder can be installed on both the back PC and the presenter’s computer, and synced to deliver a single recording from both streams.
 Attaching a camera directly to the presenter’s PC is usually difficult due to long trailing cables through the audience area, and will place more strain on the presenter's processor during the presentation, making the computer more likley to crash.

 Cables and connectors